 In short: The most desirable semi-acoustics are perhaps the Rickenbackers (as used by The Beatles) and of course, any Gibson.
-The best buy right now is the Epiphone ES-335 Dot in cherry.
+The best buy right now is the Epiphone ES-335 Dot .
 Fans of Cream-era Eric Clapton, Noel Gallagher, and, well, Back To The Future's Marty McFly will love that classic look, for a very affordable price!

 3) Semi-Acoustic vs. Solid Body Guitars: Which One to Choose?

 Semi-Acoustic electric guitars are quite different than the other models mentioned (Strats, Teles, etc.) because they have bigger, hollow or semi-hollow bodies.
 This means they are lighter, and produce a richer, more "acoustic" tone than the other models mentioned above.
 On the other hand, it also means they are not usually suitable for heavy-metal, because they tend to feedback more when played at really loud volumes.